Wisdom teeth and orthodontic treatment

 What are wisdom teeth?

-Most adults will naturally have four wisdom teeth, but about 15-20% of people never develop at least one of these four teeth.
-They are the third and last molars, found at the very back on each side of the upper and lower jaws, and are the final teeth to grow through the gums (erupt).
+Wisdom teeth are the third and last molars, found at the very back on each side of the upper and lower jaws, and are the final teeth to grow through the gums (erupt).
 They usually appear in the mouth when a person is in their late teens or early twenties.
-Wisdom teeth often erupt without problems; however, sometimes, the wisdom tooth has insufficient space to erupt properly and becomes “impacted”.
+This tooth often erupts without problems; however, sometimes, this tooth has insufficient space to erupt properly and becomes “impacted”.

-The fact that they come through when you’re older is one of the reasons they’re known as wisdom teeth: you only get them when you have matured and are ‘wiser’!
+No, not everyone has wisdom teeth.
+Most adults will naturally have four wisdom teeth, but about 15-20% of people never develop at least one of these four teeth.
+The fact that they come through when you’re older is one of the reasons they’re related to wisdom: you only get them when you have matured and are ‘wiser’!

 However, as you’re no doubt aware, some people have a very different experience!

-There are a number of reasons why wisdom teeth can be painful or uncomfortable when they come through.
+There are a number of reasons why such teeth can be painful or uncomfortable when they come through.
 It could be that there’s not enough room in your mouth for them, so they are putting pressure on the other adjacent teeth possibly shifting their positions.
 It could also be because the tooth is trying to come in sideways or has become jammed or “impacted” behind the last tooth in the mouth.
 In this instance, the gum covering the wisdom tooth can become swollen and infected, which might make your jaw or the area around your ear sore.

 – Recurrent infections caused from the teeth only partially erupted and impossible to clean properly